 Celebrating the day with great Hollywood Movies

-Science, Technology, Engineering and Math (STEM) is an inevitable part of our lives today.
-It has made everything so much fun and comfortable that we couldn’t imagine a world without entertainment or staying in touch with each other across the world or staying healthy or travelling in comfort and safety without being the beneficiaries of STEM.
+STEM is an inevitable part of our lives today.
+Science and technology have made our lives so comfortable that we cannot imagine a world without entertainment or staying in touch with family and friends or traveling in comfort and safety.

 To celebrate the day, let’s show them how Hollywood has embraced STEM and come up with several movies that have changed the lives of many and inspired hundreds of millions.

-The list of STEM-related movies is endless, but we have compiled some of our favorites that will not only help our children get started, but also inculcate an interest in them to explore and pursue STEM.
-However, be prepared to answer several questions that your inquisitive little one will have in between the movie marathon.
+The list of STEM-related movies is endless, but we have compiled some of our favorites that will help our children get started.
+These movies will also build interest in them to explore and pursue STEM.
+However, be prepared to answer several questions that your curious little one will have in between the movie marathon.

 The motivating movie by Theodore Melfi demonstrates the power of mathematics and how it can turn things around.
 Watch this movie for the visionary trio, who beat all the odds to triumph and inspire generations.